zextras/tech-doc/source/carbonio-ce/installation.rst

       ..
 [2] When the NGINX support for Administration Console and the ``mailboxd`` service run on the same host, this port can be used to avoid overlaps between the two services

 .. _single-server-install:

 Single-Server Installation
 ==========================

-To install |community| on a Single-Server setup, execute the following commands.
+To install the base system of |community| on a Single-Server setup, execute the following commands.

 .. note:: Since CentOS and RedHat distributions are binary compatible, instructions for these two distributions are the same.

 .. tab-set::

    .. tab-item:: Ubuntu